Asset-backed securities purchase programme (ABSPP) - Questions & Answers

-What are the objectives of the ABSPP?
+Q1.1 What are the objectives of the ABSPP?

-The eligibility criteria are stated in Decisions ECB/2014/45 and ECB/2015/31 on the ABSPP.
-The Eurosystem has also developed a set of high-level, non-binding and non-exhaustive guiding principles to illustrate the Eurosystem's preferences in relation to the asset-backed securities (ABSs) that it considers for purchase in the context of the ABSPP.
-However, the guiding principles are not intended to serve as eligibility criteria like those set out in Decision ECB/2014/45 and should not be construed as “pre-issuance advice”.
+Second, purchase decisions under the ABSPP take into account the outcome of the Eurosystem’s due diligence analysis.
+To help market participants in this regard, the Eurosystem has developed a set of high-level, non-binding and non-exhaustive guiding principles to illustrate the Eurosystem's preferences (Guiding principles (with examples) of Eurosystem-preferred eligible ABSs) in terms of the ABSs that it considers for purchase in the context of the ABSPP.
+The guiding principles are not, however, intended to serve as eligibility criteria like those set out in Decision ECB/2014/45 and ECB/2015/31 and should not be construed as “pre-issuance advice”.

-Q2.2: What are the maximum and minimum maturities of ABSs eligible for purchase under the ABSPP?
+Q2.4 What are the maximum and minimum maturities of ABSs eligible for purchase under the ABSPP?

 No binding maximum or minimum maturity has been defined for the programme.